Josvth/hermes/README.rst

 Installing Hermes is a bit tedious at the moment but the following squence of commands should make it all work.

-First make a new conda enviroment using
+First make a new conda enviroment using:

 .. code-block:: bash

    conda create --name hermes_environment python=3.7

+Then install as follows:

 .. code-block:: bash